 'Free and Easy (Down the Road I Go)'

 After four straight ballads, Bentley fans were ready to have fun again -- and they did during the summer of 2007 with this Top 5 hit.
 While this isn't the song that fans most identify Bentley with, it may be the one he seems most comfortable singing.
 The lyrics seem to fit his personality.
 "I could make a million or wind up broke / Free and easy down the road I go / Can't take it with you when you go so / Free and easy down the road I go," he sings.
 It's a great life philosophy.

 Song and Single of the Year nominations helped secure 'Home' a place on the Top 10 Dierks Bentley Songs list.
 The album was Bentley's first since releasing a bluegrass project, and this single didn't exactly go right back to where he was before that diversion.
 Instead it mixed a few themes (pride, patriotism), creating a new style for the singer that he's built upon in future releases.
 'Home' was a No. 1 Gold single in 2012.

 'Come a Little Closer'

 The second single from 'Modern Day Drifter' found Bentley pouring on the romance a la Conway Twitty.
 Few women could resist the sultry message of this song.
 It was a surprising change of pace for a man who until then had mostly been about uptempo bluegrass inspired rockers.
-"Come a little closer baby / I feel like layin' you down / On a bed of sweet surrender / Where we can work it all out," he sings with poetic confidence to open the track, one of our top Dierks Bentley songs.
-'Come a Little Closer' is one of two of his singles to go gold.
+"Come a little closer baby / I feel like layin' you down / On a bed of sweet surrender / Where we can work it all out," he sings with poetic confidence to open the track, one of the top Dierks Bentley songs.
+'Come a Little Closer' is one of two of his singles to go Gold.